digiapulssi/zabbix-monitoring-scripts/documentation/docker.md

 Main disadvantange is that it requires setting up separate cron jobs to execute discovery and stats gathering (also container count if necessary).

+Additional requirements:
+- zabbix_sender installed in the system and available in user path
+- Hostname set in the Zabbix agent configuration file (/etc/zabbix/zabbix_agentd.conf)

 Zabbix template for trapper version of monitoring is named docker_trapper.xml.

 *Example crontab setup:*